 Author contributions: Yu Z and Xu B conceptualized and designed the research; Xu TC and Liu Y wrote the paper.
 Xu TC searched the literature, revised and submitted the early version of the manuscript with the focus on gut-targeted therapies for type 2 diabetes mellitus; Xu TC and Liu Y collaborated closely on basic research related to this review, which inspired the writing of this review; Both authors have made crucial and indispensable contributions towards the completion of the project and thus qualified as the co-first authors of the paper; Yu Z and Xu B have played important and indispensable roles in the data interpretation and manuscript preparation as the co-corresponding authors; All the authors contributed to the initial writing and have read and approved the final manuscript.

-Supported by the National Natural Science Foundation of China, No. 82074532, 82305376, and 81873238; the Open Projects of the Discipline of Chinese Medicine of Nanjing University of Chinese Medicine supported by the Subject of Academic Priority Discipline of Jiangsu Higher Education Institutions, No. ZYX03KF012; and the Postgraduate Research & Practice Innovation Program of Jiangsu Province, No. KYCX22_1963.
+Supported by the National Natural Science Foundation of China, No. 82074532, No. 82305376, and No. 81873238; the Open Projects of the Discipline of Chinese Medicine of Nanjing University of Chinese Medicine supported by the Subject of Academic Priority Discipline of Jiangsu Higher Education Institutions, No. ZYX03KF012; and the Postgraduate Research & Practice Innovation Program of Jiangsu Province, No. KYCX22_1963.

 Corresponding author: Bin Xu, MD, PhD, Director, Professor, Key Laboratory of Acupuncture and Medicine Research of Ministry of Education, Nanjing University of Chinese Medicine, No. 138 Xianlin Road, Nanjing 210023, Jiangsu Province, China. xubin@njucm.edu.cn